woncoh1/eva5/README.md

 # EVA5
-Materials, assignments and quizzes for TSAI EVA 5 Batch 2
+Materials, assignments and quizzes for TSAI EVA Version 5 Batch 2